Bey scores 33, leads No. 16 Villanova past Georgetown 80-66

 Bey was in Georgetown’s backyard as a four-star prospect at Washington’s Sidwell Friends.
 But he never had much interest in the Hoyas and originally signed with North Carolina State before he asked for a release from his letter-of-intent.

-The Wildcats pounced, another shrewd pickup for Jay Wright, saluted by the Wildcats on Saturday for his Associated Press men’s coach of the decade selection.
-Bey finished 10 of 15 from the floor, including 8 of 10 on 3s, and made five free throws.
+The Wildcats pounced, another shrewd pickup for Wright, saluted by the Wildcats on Saturday for his Associated Press men’s coach of the decade selection.
+Bey finished 10 of 15 from the floor and made five free throws.

+“We’re spoiled here,” Wright said.
+“We’ve had really good teams and we know how far we are from being there.
+These guys have to put the time and the work in.”

 Qudus Wahab led the Hoyas with 13 points.
 The Hoyas missed 11 of 16 3s.